corda/corda-docs/content/en/docs/cenm/1.3/identity-manager.md

 ### Database

-The Identity Manager service is backed by a SQL database which it uses to store information such as Certificate Signing Requests (CSRs) and (optionally) Certificate Revocation Requests (CRRs).
+The Identity Manager Service is backed by a SQL database which it uses to store information such as Certificate Signing Requests (CSRs) and (optionally) Certificate Revocation Requests (CRRs).
 The connection settings must be included within the `database` configuration block in the configuration file.
 The main options that should be included here are: